 Tues-Thurs 9 am to 4 pm

 Social Action Groups

 Haiti Ministry – This group is called to actively support our two sister parishes located in the Northern mountains of Haiti, through the Parish Twinning Program of the Americas; and to organize and manage the Annual Haiti Run for Health with the proceeds being utilized to support our annual medical mission and ongoing medical needs of the parishioners served.
-They also work to keep St. Mary’s parishioners educated and involved with the goals and activities of the Ministry while serving the needs of both St Louis du Nord and Notre Dame du Mont Carmel in Haiti.
+They also work to keep Saint Mary parishioners educated and involved with the goals and activities of the Ministry while serving the needs of both St. Louis du Nord and Notre Dame du Mont Carmel in Haiti.

 Coordinator: Bob Benning (865-483-1696)